christiangraham702/ai-spanish-tutor/README.md

 - When the limit is reached, API calls will return a 429 error with a message
 - You can adjust the limit by changing the `DAILY_API_LIMIT` environment variable

+### API Counter Implementation

+- In local development, the counter uses a file-based approach (`api-usage-counter.json`)
+- In production (Vercel), the counter uses an in-memory approach that resets when serverless functions restart
+  - This means the counter might reset more frequently than every 24 hours in production
+  - For a more persistent solution, consider implementing a database-backed counter

 ## Content Management

 The flashcards and quizzes for verb conjugation practice can be edited in: